aregsar/aregsarblog/76ideaz.md

 # 76ideaz - Independent ideas from a to z

+> I am not certain of this since I dont use the predis driver but the when connecting to redis server, the Laravel predis driver code may substitute '_database_' in the prefix string with the database integer specified in the connection setting it uses to connect.
+Thereby giving a unique prefix per database.

 At 76ideaz its not business as usual.

 We are small team of web designers and developers that have many years of experience developing and deploying web applications.